yeslogic/prince-docs/docs/styling.md

 The value `footnote` transforms the element into a footnote: it creates a footnote call in the place where it appears in its natural flow, and moves the element to the bottom of the column - please note that a normal page is considered to be a single column layout.
 The footnote marker is placed outside of the block of the footnote.
 With the value `inline-footnote`, the footnote marker is placed inside of the block of the footnote.
 To move the footnote to the bottom of a page in a multi-column layout, instead of to the bottom of its column, the correct float reference needs to be defined with the [`-prince-float-reference`](css-props.md#prop-prince-float-reference) property.
 See also [Footnotes](#footnotes).

+##### Sidenote floats

+Prince allows elements to be floated to a predefined sidenote area, left or right of the main page area.
+Within that region, they can be placed at the top or the bottom, or be aligned in different ways with their natural anchoring points.
+For more details see [Sidenotes](#sidenotes).

 ##### Conditional Modifiers

 The property [`-prince-float-modifier`](css-props.md#prop-prince-float-modifier) is to be used in combination with other float instructions.
 When used with the value `unless-fit` it expresses a conditional: the element is only floated if it would otherwise cause a page or column break.
 For example, If you have a large image that happens to occur at the end of the page, it could force a page break and leave a gap at the end of the previous page.
 So you could float the image with the modifier value `unless-fit`, which would move it to the top of the next page *unless it fits on the current page without causing a break and leaving a gap*: